 The Philosophy of the Program is as follows:

-- Midwifery care is based on a partnership with women, provided with compassion, continuity, human presence, and culturally competent communication.
+- Midwifery care is based on a partnership with women, provided with compassion, continuity, human presence, and communication that demonstrates cultural humility and respect.

 - Midwifery care fosters the belief that pregnancy and birth are normal physiologic processes to be respected and supported.